kbagge/Taxonomy_dictionary/README.md

 - [The World Flora Online](http://www.worldfloraonline.org/) [^7]

 All taxonomic entries in the above databases have been aggregated, so every single species and subspecies that figure in one of the databases are included.
 It has been deduplicated, so every word appears only once.
 The result is a dictionary consisting of 1,412,046 taxonomic words.
-It is massive, for a comparison the english dictionary have around 130,000 words.
+It is massive, for a comparison the English dictionary have around 130,000 words.
 It will mark the words you spell wrong.
 And you can rely on that the words that are not marked are mostly spelled correct.
-As a consequence of it's size the autosuggestions for correcting a word is not always on spot.
+As a consequence of it's size the autosuggestions for correcting a word is not always on spot if there are many similar words.
 This depends on the spelling engine you use and not the dictionary.
 Many times it will however suggest a reasonable correction.

 The GBIF backbone and COL are already giant sources that should be sufficient for most.
 My background is in microbiology, so I wanted to make sure that the taxa for bacteria, virus and fungi were up to date, and therefore added LPSN, ICTV and MycoBank.
-I have also included world flora online and zoobank to give proper coverage of plants and animals.
+I have also included World Flora Online and Zoobank to give proper coverage of plants and animals.
 If you find any species lacking or have suggestions for a relevant database to add, please let me know and I will try to incorporate it.

 ## Installation
 ### Linux: